alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

 Console
 =======

-Phraseanet provides two commandline tools : `bin/console` and `bin/setup`.
+Phraseanet provides two commandline tools: `bin/console` and `bin/setup`.
 `bin/console` can be executed once Phraseanet has been installed, whereas `bin/setup` can be executed at any moment, for example for troubleshooting.